AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 Some Analytics implementations use an Analytics CNAME alias to enable creating the `s_vi` cookie in the domain of that CNAME.
 If the CNAME is in the same domain as your website, this will be designated as a first-party cookie.
 However, if you own multiple domains and use the same CNAME for data collection across all your domains, then it will be designated as a third-party cookie on those other domains.

-With `Lax` becoming the new default SameSite setting in Chrome, the CNAME is no longer visible on other domains.
+With `lax` becoming the new default SameSite setting in Chrome, the CNAME is no longer visible on other domains.

-To accommodate the change, Analytics is now explicitly setting the SameSite value of `s_vi` cookie to `Lax`.
-To use this cookie in a friendly, third-party context, you will need to set the SameSite value to `None`, which also means you must always use HTTPS.
+To accommodate the change, Analytics is now explicitly setting the SameSite value of `s_vi` cookie to `lax`.
+To use this cookie in a friendly, third-party context, set the SameSite value to `none`, which also means you must always use HTTPS.
 Please contact Customer Care to have the SameSite value changed for your secure CNAMEs.

-> [!NOTE] This action is not required for Analytics customers using ECID, customers using a separate CNAME for each of their domains, or customers using only third-party Analytics data collection.
+> [!IMPORTANT] This action is not required for Analytics customers using ECID, customers using a separate CNAME for each of their domains, or customers using only third-party Analytics data collection.

 ## Adobe Standard Visitor Cookies